Finite Sample Performance Analysis of MIMO Systems Identification: Finite Time Performance Analysis of Classical Identification Algorithms

-\response{We can define the Hankel matrix of past outputs as $ Y_p $ in the same way.} The Hankel matrix of past data is defined by $ Z_p \triangleq ^\top $. }
+The Hankel matrices of past and future outputs can be defined similarly as $ Y_p $ and $Y_f$, respectively.
+The Hankel matrix of past data is defined as $ Z_p \triangleq ^\top $. }

-{Here we briefly introduce the MOESP algorithm\footnote{\response{ Here we only give the MOESP algorithm for a single sample trajectory.
-For multiple trajectories, Laurent et al.~\cite{duchesne1995subspace} describe how to execute it.}} as follows.}
+We briefly summarize the main steps of the MOESP algorithm\footnote{Here we only give the MOESP algorithm for a single sample trajectory.
+For multiple trajectories, Laurent et al.~\cite{duchesne1995subspace} describe how to execute it.} as follows.